Finite difference: Higher-order differences

 approximates f ′(x) up to a term of order h^{2}.
 This can be proven by expanding the above expression in Taylor series, or by using the calculus of finite differences, explained below.

 If necessary, the finite difference can be centered about any point by mixing forward, backward, and central differences.

+Sometimes, the low order derivatives of a function may be analytically known, but high order derivatives are not.
+In these cases, the high order derivatives can be approximated by finite difference of low order derivatives, which is often more accurate and numerically more stable than finite difference of the function f (x) itself.
+This is sometimes called seminumerical differentiation.
+For example, when the first order derivative f ′(x) is available but the second order derivative f ′′(x) is not, the latter can be approximated by second-order central difference of f ′(x):

 Polynomials

 For a given polynomial of degree n ≥ 1, expressed in the function P(x), with real numbers a ≠ 0 and b and lower order terms (if any) marked as l.o.t.:

 After n pairwise differences, the following result can be achieved, where h ≠ 0 is a real number marking the arithmetic difference:

 Only the coefficient of the highest-order term remains.
 As this result is constant with respect to x, any further pairwise differences will have the value 0.

 Inductive proof

 Base case

 Let Q(x) be a polynomial of degree 1:

 This proves it for the base case.